keith-dev/openbsd/src/distrib/mvmeppc/ramdisk/install.md

 		echo
 		echo "(You will be permitted to edit this information again.)" echo "-------------------------------------------------------"
-		echo -n "Is the above information correct? [n] " getresp "n"
+		ask "Is the above information correct?" n

 		case "$resp" in
 		n*|N*)	;;